 During their first two years of life, babies form attachments with their parents or primary caregivers.
 This means that the quality of interaction between you and your baby will be very important for the social and emotional development.
 Some factors that may influence the type of attachment that your baby will develop are: physical contact and attention to basic needs.

-The critical period to form an attachment to a parent or primary caregiver is during the first two years of life.
+The critical period to form types of attachment to a parent or primary caregiver is during the first two years of life.
 It’s very important to foster a secure attachment in your baby, as this will influence the quality of interpersonal relationships in the future – including romantic ones!
-Attachment is very important because children learn essential qualities like empathy, understanding, love and adaptability during infancy.
+Attachment is very important because children learn essential qualities like empathy, understanding, love, and adaptability during infancy.

 What are the four different types of attachment?